We want to make Byron Shire a better place to live or visit for people of all abilities.

 We work with people with disability to improve our community.
 This includes things like:

-Our Disability Inclusion Action Plan explains how we work to support people with disability have greater access to information, services and facilities.
+Our Disability Inclusion Action Plan (DIAP) explains how we work to support people with disability have greater access to information, services and facilities.

 Each year we report on what we did to improve access and inclusion for people with disability.